PEER REVIEWED JOURNAL ARTICLES

 BOOK CHAPTERS & OTHER SCHOLARLY WRITING

-Muñiz, J.O., Jones, K., Dove, K.M., & Satchell, K. (In Production).
+Muñiz, J.O., Jones, K., Dove, K.M., & Satchell, K. (2026).
 Friends in Our Lives: Perspectives of Youth Adults in a Professional Youth Mentoring Program.
 In J.M.
 Eddy & K.P.
 Haggerty (Eds).
 Professional Mentoring Enduring Relationship Based Prevention Intervention for Youth Facing Significant Obstacles: Rationale, Findings, and Perspectives.
 Springer Nature.

 Landeros, J., Montes, P., Muñiz, J.O., & Urrieta, L. (2020).
 Collective Strength and Agency: How El Paso Strong/Firme Disrupts Hate, Fear, and White Nationalism in the Settler Colonial Borderlands.
 In M. Apple & R.Verma (Eds).
 Disrupting Hate in Education: Teacher Activists, Democracy, and Global Pedagogies of Interruption.
 Routledge Publishing.